dimajix/flowman/docs/tutorial/01-basics.md

 the Flowman documentation.

-In this example we will access data stored in Amazon S3, so we need to provide some configurations like an anonymous credentials provider, proxy settings and so on.
+In this example we will access data stored in Amazon S3, so we need to provide some configurations like an anonymous credential provider, proxy settings and so on.
 In this example all these configurations settings are stored in the file `config/aws.yml`, but you can provide multiple `config` sections in multiple files.

 ```yaml